 The Federal Ministers are responsible for the application of the pertinent provisions of the Radiation Protection Act with regard to:

-- nuclear reactors, - production of nuclear fuels or processing of irradiated nuclear fuels, - particle accelerators, - design approval for special equipment with radiation sources which can replace a license, - approval of medical practitioners and hospitals.
+- nuclear reactors. - production of nuclear fuels or processing of irradiated nuclear fuels, - particle accelerators, - design approval for special devices containing radiation sources; this can replace a license under certain circumstances, - approval of medical practitioners and hospitals.